jasonluther/oscilloscope-mount/README.md

 ![Caliper measurement techniques composite](img/10-measurement-techniques.jpeg)

 *Left: Zero calipers on screw shaft.
-Middle: Measure center-to-center distance (121.56 mm shown).
-Right: Record measurements with notes for CAD modeling.*
+Middle: Measure center-to-center distance.
+Right: Record measurements.*

 Identify
 important measurements for the placement of the hole pattern based on your enclosure's shape. **Example:** My scope has a protruding contour for the handle, so my